jamaltheatlantean/AUTO-RAFFLE/README.md

   Or for quicker testing on an IDE copy, paste, and hit the compile on [Remix](https://Remix.ethereum.org)

+  ## ACKNOWLEDGEMENTS
+  Big thanks to PatrickCAlpha for his guidance.

   Author - Jamal The Atlantean
   Reach me [On twitter](https://twitter.com/ThatAtlantean)